What's the Point of a Foil Character in Literature?

 Gatsby's foil character, Tom, serves to highlight the flaws and contradictions in Gatsby's character.
 Tom is a constant reminder of the world that Gatsby is trying to escape, with all its corruption and moral decay.
 At the same time, Tom's wealth and social standing make him a powerful adversary for Gatsby, and their rivalry over Daisy drives the plot of the novel.

-I hope you’re inspired to add a foil character to your writing if the glove fits.
-There’s so much potential for a stronger narrative, better characters, and an overall more enjoyable read for your audience.
+I hope you're inspired to add a foil character to your writing if the glove fits.
+There's so much potential for a stronger narrative, more complex characters, and an overall more enjoyable read for your audience.

 But how do you go about creating a foil?
 I'm glad you asked.
 Here are some tips for creating your very own foil character.